 Fitbit Health Solutions Client Terms

-1. DEFINITIONS; CONSTRUCTION
+1. DEFINITIONS; CONSTRUCTION.

-“Affiliate” means: (i) for Client, any entity that directly or indirectly controls, is controlled by, or is under common control with, Client, and (ii) for Fitbit, any entity that directly or indirectly controls or is controlled by Google LLC.
+“Affiliate” means: (i) for Client, any entity that directly or indirectly controls, is controlled by, or is under common control with, Client, and (ii) for Fitbit, Google LLC or any entity that directly or indirectly controls or is controlled by Google LLC.
 For purposes of the foregoing, “control” means having more than 50% ownership of the entity or the right to direct the management of the entity.

 “Anti-Bribery Laws” means all applicable commercial and public anti-bribery laws, including the U.S. Foreign Corrupt Practices Act of 1977.

-“API” means an application programming interface, including any and all related code, data, documentation, or other materials.
+“API(s)” means an application programming interface, including any and all related code, data, documentation, or other materials.

 “Bulk Order” means an order placed by Client to purchase at least a certain threshold number and type of Devices from Fitbit as indicated on any Ordering Documents.
 Such threshold number and type of Devices to be determined by Fitbit.

-“Confidential Information” means information that one party (or its Affiliate) discloses to the other party under these Client Terms that is marked as confidential or would reasonably be considered confidential information under the circumstances.
+“Confidential Information” means information that one party (or its Affiliate) discloses to the other party (or its Affiliate) under these Client Terms that is marked as confidential or would reasonably be considered confidential information under the circumstances.
 It does not include information that the recipient already knew, that becomes public through no fault of the recipient, that was independently developed by the recipient without reference to the disclosing party’s confidential information, or that was lawfully given to the recipient by a third party without confidentiality obligations.
 Any Reporting provided by Fitbit to Client in connection with Client’s Program shall be deemed Fitbit’s Confidential Information.